ibrahimabdalmageed/laravel-trina-crud/README.md

 - 🧩 **Flexible**: Customizable routes, middleware, and validation
 - 📱 **API Ready**: Perfect for building backends for SPA and mobile applications
 - 🛠️ **Permission Management**: Visual interface for managing roles and permissions
+- 📊 **Single Source of Truth**: Your model and database schema drive validation and security
+- 🔄 **Auto-Generated Validation**: Rules automatically derived from database schema

+## Requirements

+- PHP 8.1 or higher
+- Laravel 11.0 or higher
+- Composer

 ## Installation